bz-pepite/vite-issue-sourcemaps/readme.md

 # Describe the bug

-The sourcemaps do not work for libraries.
+The sourcemaps seems to not work for some libraries inside an app built by vite.
 There are two packages in the monorepo :

 - component-lib : the library containing the react component named "Button". react typescript library. built by vite in library mode.